 Signs Your Attic Insulation Needs Replacing

 - If you are feeling a draft, it’s coming from somewhere, usually because of cracks and uneven air pressure.
-Noticing chilly drafts throughout the house can be a strong clue that your attic is in need of fresh installation.
+Noticing chilly drafts throughout the house can be a strong sign that your attic is in need of fresh installation.

-- People often think of the attic as being an area that’s stuffy and hot, but attic space is actually quite susceptible to moisture-related issues.
+- People often think of the attic as being an area that’s stuffy and hot, but attic space is actually quite prone to moisture-related issues.
 Over time, attic insulation can become worn, leaving cracks or holes that can make for easy access points for moisture to enter in.
 A damp attic can welcome the growth of mold and mildew.
 If you see any signs of water leakage in your ceiling or wall, this could signify exposure in your attic’s insulation.

 - Attic insulation can create a comfortable spot for rats and other pests.
 If your attic is in need of a cleanout, it can be vulnerable to rodents, insects, and even birds.
 Old attic insulation in need of replacement makes a perfect material for such creatures to create nests and dwell in.